jzyao/jenkinspipeline/Background.md

 Second, lable each node, in my case, `jenkinsworker:1`, which will be used in docker compose file to pin service to dedicate node.

-Third, depoly docker stack to kick off 16 services to run 16 compiling jobs.
+Third, depoly docker stack to kick off 16 services to run 16 compiling jobs in one time.

-Compose file for four containers in two node
+Compose file example for four containers in two node

 ```
 version: '3.3'